yanshouwang/log_service/README.md

 The log level is folling the `logging`'s strategy, the `logLevel` is inheirted from the `Logger.root` instance and can only be changed through the `Logger.root` instance by default.

-Sets `hierarchicalLoggingEnabled = true` to enable hierarchical logging, then use the `logLevel` of the `LogController` interface to set log level for each `LogSerivice`.
+Sets `hierarchicalLoggingEnabled = true` to enable hierarchical logging, then use the `logLevel` of the `LogController` interface to set log level for a specific logger instance.

 ### 2. Log Events